johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 The structure of the dataset makes it possible to demonstrate how nonprofit engagement can be improved through analytics without relying on sensitive real-world data.

+## Major questions
+this section is a follow up of the two previous sections. it builds our business and data understanding and allow us to leverage the data to get meaningful and pertinent information.
+We will also tell the purpose of each Newfound information, and by the same occasion foster a data informed approached in NPOs.

+**How has donor retention evolved over time ?**

 ## Contact information
 Bellow: The Contact Information Of the Two Data scientist in charge of the project.